Human Development Counseling (M.Ed.)

 • Mission Statement

-The Human Development Counseling (HDC) program recognizes the dynamic relationship among individuals, environments, and human systems.
-To meet the counseling needs of diverse populations, our students learn to integrate current research and evidence-based practice with sensitivity to social contexts and individual and systemic goals.
+The HDC program recognizes the dynamic relationship among individuals, environments, and human systems.
+To meet the counseling needs of different populations, our students learn to integrate current research and evidence-based practice with sensitivity to social contexts and individual and systemic goals.
 HDC students employ counseling skills to maximize human potential and the development of individuals, groups, and organizations.
-They are uniquely qualified to appreciate the life-long nature of human development through the lens of advocacy and social justice.

 • Program Objectives

-The objectives listed below represent the major program objectives for all students in HDC.
-More specific objectives can be found in the syllabi for each course.
+The objectives listed below represent the major program objectives for all HDC students.
+The syllabi for each course provide more specific objectives.

-1. To provide students with a thorough and comprehensive knowledge base in those areas of the social/behavioral sciences applicable to the helping profession.
-This includes a special emphasis on life-span human development.
+1. To provide students with a thorough and comprehensive knowledge base in those areas of the social/behavioral sciences applicable to the helping This includes a special emphasis on lifespan human development.

-3. To provide students with a knowledge of the organization and administration of human service agencies or schools as well as clarity regarding the personal/social, career, and academic role of the professional counselor in each of these settings.
+3. To provide students with a knowledge of the organization and administration of human service agencies or schools, as well as clarity regarding the personal/social, career, and academic role of the professional counselor in each of these

-4. To educate students in research/assessment tools relevant to the delivery of helping services in a community agency, school, or corporate settings.
+4. To educate students in research/evaluation tools relevant to the delivery of helping services in community agencies, schools, or corporate

 Careers in Human Development Counseling